 Over time, you can develop gum disease, also known as periodontal disease, due to bad oral health habits along with plaque and bacteria build up.
 Eventually, this causes your gums to become inflamed, bleed, and can even lead to tooth loss.
-Isaac Bar, DMD, and Tyler Smith, DMD, at Bar and Smith Dental in the Upper East Side of New York City, can help you take control of your oral health by learning how to treat and prevent gum disease.
+Isaac Bar, DMD, and Tyler Smith, DMD, at Bar and Smith Dental in Kips Bay and the Upper East Side of New York City, can help you take control of your oral health by learning how to treat and prevent gum disease.
 Call the office or schedule your appointment online.

 Gum disease, known as periodontal disease, is a chronic gum infection that bacterial growth in your mouth causes.

 There are several gum disease symptoms you should know, including:

 It’s important for the dental staff to examine you if you experience any of the above symptoms because gum disease can lead to tooth loss.

 The three different stages of gum disease are: